AI Resource Guide for Progressive, Political, and Democracy Use Cases

 Further Reading: Blogs & People to Follow

-• Last Week in AI — 130K+ subscriber weekly digest of AI developments; curated and concise.
-A great way to stay current on whats happening in AI
+• Last Week in AI — 130K+ subscriber weekly digest of AI developments.
+A way to stay current.

-• Reboot DemocracyNortheastern Burnes Center / GovLab — A research hub publishing insights on AI, governance, and participatory democracy — with a weekly digest, case studies from governments around the world, and a forthcoming book from Beth Simone Noveck.
-Good follow for civil society and democracy-focused work.
+• Reboot DemocracyNortheastern Burnes Center / GovLab — Research hub on AI, governance, and participatory democracy, with a weekly digest and case studies from governments around the world.

-• Bridging Bytes and BallotsChange Agent AI Practitioner-focused newsletter on AI for progressive campaigns and organizing, from the team at Change Agent AI
+• Bridging Bytes and BallotsChange Agent AI — Practitioner-focused newsletter on AI for progressive campaigns and organizing.